Certora/Documentation/docs/user-guide/timeouts/timeouts-theory.md

 ## Complexity of the SMT problem

-Certora Prover is roughly similar in architecture to a compiler.
-However, instead of executables, Certora Prover outputs SMT formulas.
+As described in in the [white paper](whitepaper-technical), Certora Prover is roughly similar in architecture to a compiler.
+However, instead of executables, Certora Prover outputs {term}`SMT` formulas.
 These formulas are then sent to an SMT solver, and the result is translated back to a counterexample call trace, or a "Not Violated" result.

 All SMT solvers share a general architecture.
 At the center of an SMT solver, there is a SAT solver.
 The SAT solver operates on a Boolean abstraction of the